The Magic of Thinking Big Summary: Schwartz’s Powerful Lessons

 The size of your thinking, your goals, your attitudes, and your personality is formed by your environment.
 Being in contact with negative people makes us think negatively.
-On the other hand, companionship with people with big ideas raises the level of our thinking.
+On the other hand, companionship with successful people with big ideas raises the level of our thinking.
 Close contact with ambitious people gives us ambition.

 People who tell you a specific goal or dream cannot be achieved are almost always unsuccessful people.
 Average or mediocre at best in terms of accomplishment.
 Accept negative advice only as a challenge to prove that you can do it.
 How we think is directly affected by the group we are in, so be sure to surround yourself with people who believe they can do it.

 Avoid gossip.
 People who gossip are generally less trustworthy than people who don’t.
 You can talk about people but stay on the positive side.
 Go first class in everything you do.
 You can’t afford to go any other way.

 To make others enthusiastic, you must first be enthusiastic yourself.
 You can only influence or activate others if you are truly convinced about your job or task.
 A person who is enthusiastic soon has enthusiastic followers.
 Generally, you get more interested in a topic as you read and learn about this topic.